 He sayt that the Queen had sent word to Siffrans that he must keep to the sea, and was not to have at Spanish ships in harbour nor do anything on land.

 But Siffrans’ fleet was away with a fair wind, and never received her command.
-Which was as the Queen hoped, most like.
+Which was surely what the Queen had hoped for.

 Siffrans presented her with a casket of gold chains and jewels on his return.